Gunpowder Heart by Camila Urrutia | Revenge drama in Guatemala City

 Gunpowder Heart takes the epic revenge drama (Tarantino’s Kill Bill, Park Chan-Wook’s Revenge Trilogy) and adapts it to the setting of Guatemala City, creating an intimate, down-tempo slant on the genre that matches the long, hot days and peeling decay of the place.

-As the film progresses and Maria talks first of running away to Europe, then to America, her vendetta reveals itself to be as much against her aggressors as the society she lives in, the ever-present gun seemingly the only available tool to take control and change her situation.
-While Gunpowder Heart meanders more than other action-based revenge plots, the characters’ unspoken thoughts and frustrations give an order to the story and thematic resonance to a seemingly inevitable ending.
+As the film progresses, Maria talks first of running away to Europe, then to America.
+Her vendetta reveals itself to be as much against her aggressors as the society she lives in, the ever-present gun seemingly the only available tool to take control and change her situation.
+While Gunpowder Heart meanders more than other action-based revenge plots, the characters’ unspoken thoughts and frustrations give the story order and thematic resonance, lending a sense of inevitability to the seemingly inevitable ending.

 Tag